Video shutter angle estimation using optical flow and linear blur: Related work

 We formulate the problem of estimating video shutter angle with the use of optical flow and linear blur kernel estimates from a general video clip containing motion.
 Methods for estimating linear blur parameters \cite{gong2017blur2mf, exp_traj, sunetal} often rely on deep neural networks trained on synthetically blurred images.
 Typically, they serve as an intermediate step towards image or video frame deblurring.
 While the details of particular implementations differ, the output is generally a set of estimated parameters of linear blur kernels.

 Similarly, the topic of optical flow estimation has seen a lot of progress with methods such as Teed and Deng \cite{DBLP:journals/corr/abs-2003-12039}'s RAFT.
 Optical flow methods seek to estimate pixel displacements between consecutive frames, and as of recently, are based on various deep neural network architectures.
 As obtaining ground truth of optical flow on real-world data is difficult, these methods are trained on synthetic datasets.
-Of the many available optical flow algorithms, we chose RAFT due to its good reputation, i.e. good performance reported on diverse sequences \cite{DBLP:journals/corr/abs-2003-12039}, and its good benchmark results \cite{ZHAI2021107861}.